sindredg/Hybrid-Identities-EntraID-and-AD/README.md

 a second region over VNet peering, with hybrid-joined endpoints managed and hardened through Group Policy, Microsoft security baselines and Windows LAPS.

-**Phases 0 to 7 are built and verified.** Phase 8 is planned, not implemented.
+**Phases 0 to 7 are built and verified.
+Phase 8 is in progress** — the tiered structure exists, the enforcement policy is not yet linked.
 See the [phase documentation](docs/), [decisions](docs/decisions.md), [risk register](docs/risk-and-limitations.md) and [troubleshooting log](docs/troubleshooting/README.md).